 I do not know ASUG history all that well, but from speaking with numerous people who have participated in ASUG for many years, ASUG was not always a marketing arm of SAP.
-At one time they used effectively represent user interests.
+At one time, they used effectively represent user interests.
 However, through not having any transparency, it is clear that SAP has taken over ASUG.
 This should be a concern for all ASUG members, and ASUG members should begin to ask for more of a hand in choosing who ends up in ASUG leadership positions.
-Obviously, if the leadership is controlled/nominated by SAP, it will reflect SAP’s interests.
+If the leadership is controlled/nominated by SAP, it will reflect SAP’s interests.
 This is the precise problem with the US FDA or the Food and Drug Administration.
 The FDA’s senior leadership is essentially a revolving door through which the executives of big Pharma rotate.
-They are nominated to these positions because pharmaceutical companies are major donors in presidential campaigns.
+They are nominated for these positions because pharmaceutical companies are major donors in presidential campaigns.
 This is why we can no longer have an objective pharmaceutical regulatory body in the US.

 ASUG for Moderating Conflicts

 In my article on indirect access, I question whether ASUG is still a place to moderate conflicts between customers and SAP.
 It may be difficult for people that work at ASUG to understand how transparently they are demonstrating their bias in their media output.
-Pretty soon you just begin to internalize the values of the entity that pays your bills and come up with rationalizations for why it is all good for the users.
+Pretty soon, you just begin to internalize the values of the entity that pays your bills and come up with rationalizations for why it is all good for the users.
 It is tough to write a clean piece once you come from a particular angle of financial bias.

 ASUG, your seams are showing.